Fourth SRO Proposed, Skill in Rummy and Poker Measured

 Professor Gandhi’s team has used mathematical tools to conduct a quantitative analysis of data from series with 2, 3, and 6 players comprising 30 to 100 games each, and established that the level of cognitive skills and experience of a player influenced their long-term success.

-The ITT Delhi announcement comes on the backdrop of the Supreme Court ordering the High Court of Andhra Pradesh to form a fresh opinion on the legal status of online rummy based on the new central IT Rules for online gaming and an expert committee report.
+The ITT Delhi announcement comes against the backdrop of the Supreme Court’s order.
+The Supreme Court directed the High Court of Andhra Pradesh to form a fresh opinion.
+This opinion should focus on the legal status of online rummy.
+It must be based on the new central IT Rules for online gaming and an expert committee report.

-In January 2023, the Andhra Pradesh HC observed that information on how rummy was played online on gambling apps and websites was lacking and constituted the expert committee, which will now have the opportunity to make their report after the Apex Court rejected an appeal by the AP Government.
+The Andhra Pradesh HC noted that gambling apps lacked information on how to play rummy online.
+They constituted the expert committee.
+Which will now have the opportunity to make their report.
+After the Apex Court rejected an appeal by the AP Government.